Your responsibilities are as follows:

 - Discuss and agree with your supervisors on issues such as intellectual property and authorship for your project.

 - Understand the codes of conduct expected of staff and students, and make the University a safe and supportive environment for everyone.
 For more information read the Student Charter and Respect at the University.

 - Look after yourself!
 Manage your health and wellbeing.
 A research degree is a big undertaking, so make sure you look after your physical and mental health.
-There are many support services available to you, for instance, the University's Counselling and Psychological Services, the Problems during candidature page and the online program The Desk.
+There are many support services available to you, for instance, the University's Counselling and Psychological Services, the Managing difficulties and hardships during candidature page and the online program The Desk.

 For more information on University policies related to graduate research visit the University of Melbourne Policy Library.

 - Supervisors who are knowledgeable, well-trained and registered to the standards expected by the University.
 They will also be expert in the relevant field of study

 - Access to necessary resources and facilities